ruf-io/mz_shop_demo/README.md

     Creating demo_schema-registry_1 ... done
     ```

-    If all goes well, you'll have MySQL, ZooKeeper, Kafka, Kafka Connect,
-    Materialize, and a load generator running, each in their own container, with
-    Debezium configured to ship changes from MySQL into Kafka.
+    If all goes well, you'll have everything running in their own containers, with Debezium configured to ship changes from MySQL into Kafka.

 2. Launch the Materialize CLI.